ifrahnz26/Java-Text-Based-Game/README.md

 # Installation:

-To run the games locally, make sure you have Java Development Kit (JDK), Apache Tomcat, and a web browser installed on your machine.
+To run the games locally, make sure you have Java Development Kit (JDK), Apache Tomcat, and a web browser installed on your machine (We made use of Eclipse).
 Follow these steps:

 1. Clone this repository to your local machine using Git.
 2. Deploy the project to Apache Tomcat server.